bukola-olasehinde/SQL-queries/README.md

 </p>

 -------------------------------------------------------------------------------------------------------------------------
-<b>Step 2 (Retrieving login attempts on specific dates):</b>
+<b>Step 2: <br>Extracting login attempts from specific dates</b>
 <h4>Sub-Scenario</h4>
-<p>A suspicious event occurred on 2022-05-09.
-To investigate this event, we'll have to review all login attempts which occurred on this day and the day before.<br>
-The date of the login attempt is found in the <b>login_date column</b>.<br>
-So I'll use the following SQL filters to create a query that identifies all login attempts that occurred on 2022-05-09 or 2022-05-08:
+<p>A suspicious event took place on 2022-05-09.
+To investigate, we need to review all login attempts from that day and the previous day.<br> The login attempt date is recorded in the <b>login_date column</b>.
+I'll apply the following SQL filters to create a query that captures all login attempts from 2022-05-09 or 2022-05-08:

 <ul>
   <li>WHERE</li>
   <li>OR</li>